On this page

 To comply with the requirements under the Order, SGRACFs and MPSs must ask staff and visitors to answer screening questions and check their temperature (with a non-contact infrared thermometer, if available).
 Screening questions should include:

-- Have you returned from overseas travel or a cruise ship in the last 14 days?
+- Have you returned from overseas travel, a cruise ship or been to Victoria in the last 14 days?

 - Have you had any close contact with a confirmed or suspected case of COVID-19?